ERnsTL/flowd/README.md

 * Distribution of the network across multiple machines
 * File writing
 * Modification of frame headers (via sexp objects using brackets)
-* Extraction of data from frame body using regular expressions
 * Routing based on frame contents or header values (sexp objects using brackets)
 * Counter for packet sizes and packets matching by header field (on sexp objects)
 * Example login prompt and command-line interaction component